worldline/observability-workshop/docs/workshop.md

 Use the most appropriate log level

-The log level is a fundamental concept in logging, no matter which logging framework you use.
-It allows you to tag log records according to their severity or importance.
-SLF4J offers the following log levels by default:
+The log level is a fundamental concept in logging.
+Whether the logging framework you use, it allows you to tag log records according to their severity or importance.
+For instance, [SLF4J](https://www.slf4j.org/) offers the [following log levels by default](https://www.slf4j.org/apidocs/org/slf4j/event/Level.html):

 * ``TRACE`` : typically used to provide detailed diagnostic information that can be used for troubleshooting and debugging.
 Compare to DEBUG messages, TRACE messages are more fine-grained and verbose.
 * ``DEBUG``: used to provide information that can be used to diagnose issues especially those related to program state.